asyncjake/asyncjake.dev/README.md

     - TODO: just root, or anywhere in repo and that dir is served?
     - i think there's more to it, is there a recursive lookup?

-## Idealistic Goals

-- [ ] Themes and customizations
-  - colorjakd showcase
-  - write script to turn theme file into portfolio theme? blog it? blogception?
-- [ ] Easter Egg ideas
-  - build a vscode-like alert component
-  - close button in 'editor' alerts 'your bank account is now closed, thank you'

 ## Running Development Server

 ```bash